damianhakert/damianhakert.github.io/source/handbook/engineering/index.html.md

 frontend and backend, form a team upfront that has UX designers, frontend, and backend engineers.
 4. Final review: A final review of a merge request should be made by an endboss.
-If it is mainly frontend code it should be reviewed by a frontend endboss, and it it is mainly backend code it should be reviewed by a backend endboss.
+If it is mainly frontend code it should be reviewed by a frontend endboss, and if it is mainly backend code it should be reviewed by a backend endboss.

 ## Resources for Engineering